ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 4. Click **CFME Log**.

-The {{ site.data.product.title }} server automatically retrieves the last 1000 lines
+The {{ site.data.product.title_short }} server automatically retrieves the last 1000 lines
 of the log.

 ###### Reloading the Server Log